 I own my own EOS Nomad 6K system, and have worked as an assistant EOS trainer for ETC at their London office, alongside Declan Randall.
 I hold Level 3 certification in EOS, as well their two Expert level certifications, and am part of the closed EOS beta testing group, catching bugs before they reach real-world users.

 In my early years I made short films and worked as an event and corporate videographer to earn money for equipment, before a shadowing placement at the National Theatre convinced me that theatre was the path for me.

-I am also interested in software and hardware design, both for its own sake and in order to enhance my other hobbies.
+Since an early age I have enjoyed tinkering with software and hardware design, both for its own sake and in order to enhance my other areas of interest.
 I have written and released two iOS apps: one an app for Apple Watch for voice controlling ETC EOS lightng consoles, the other digital version of my school's student magazine.
-Further, I'm interested in networking and the internet of things, and can create both server backends (mostly Ruby on Rails or Sinatra) and C code to run on Arduino and other microprocessors.
-For these projects, it's not unusual that I'll design a PCB in Eagle and have it fabricated in China.
+Further, I'm interested in networking and the internet of things, and can create both server back-ends (mostly Ruby on Rails) and C code to run on Arduino and other microprocessors.
+For these projects, I have designed circuit boards and had them manufactured in China.